mezzio/mezzio/docs/book/features/middleware/implicit-methods-middleware.md

 # ImplicitHeadMiddleware and ImplicitOptionsMiddleware

-Starting with version 2.0, Expressive offers middleware for implicitly supporting `HEAD` and `OPTIONS` requests.
+Starting with version 2.0, Mezzio offers middleware for implicitly supporting `HEAD` and `OPTIONS` requests.
 The HTTP/1.1 specifications indicate that all server implementations _must_ support `HEAD` requests for any given URI, and that they _should_ support `OPTIONS` requests.
 To make this possible,